Showing posts with label Fiction. Show all posts

 It is lonely.
 Perhaps it would be less so if I had someone with whom to share my secrets.
 I am very good at keeping secrets.
 You might say I have no choice.
 Whom might I tell?
 My options are scant.

-Then along comes a young man, Cameron, who visits Sowell Bay on a quest to look for his possible absentee father as well as any information about his mother who abandoned him years ago without revealing his father's name.
+Then along comes a young man, Cameron, who visits Sowell Bay on a quest to look for his absentee father as well as any information about his mother who had abandoned him years ago without revealing Camderon's father's name.
 An old photograph, high school yearbook, and class ring have led him to Sowell Bay and eventually to work in the aquarium alongside Tova and Marcellus.

 Now hang with me for a moment, all you doubters.
-It sounds like a ridiculous premise: a thinking, observant sea creature who understands English, and remembers every action, word, and all creatures (aquatic and human) who enter his viewing room.
+It sounds like a ridiculous premise: a thinking, observant sea creature who understands English, and remembers every action, word, and creature (aquatic and human) who enter his viewing room?
 But Marcellus is no ordinary octopus, or maybe he is and we have never gave his species credit for their cleverness and brain.

 Well, of course I am intelligent.
 All octopuses are.
 I remember each and every human face that pauses to gaze at my tank.
 Patterns come readily to me....When I choose to hear, I hear everything...my vision is precise.
 I can tell which particular human has touched the glass of my tank by the fingerprints left behind.
 Learning to read their letters and words was easy....My neurons number half a billion, and they are distributed among my eight arms....I have wondered whether I might have more intelligence in a single tentacle than a human does in its entire skull.